Contact structures, deformations and taut foliations: Deformations of taut foliations on Seifert manifolds

-\textbf{Case 1}: We first assume in addition that $2 - 2g \leq -b $, in the case that $n = 1$.
-Proposition \ref{Seif_fol} then gives a horizontal $\text{PSL}(2,\mathbb{R})$-foliation $\mathcal{F}$ on $M'$ with hyperbolic holonomy around some embedded curve $\gamma$.
-We may then apply part (2) of Theorem \ref{spec_def} to deform the foliation linearly to a horizontal contact structure $\xi_{hor}$.
+In this case $-b'-r = 2g-2$ on $M'$.
+Proposition \ref{Seif_fol} then gives a horizontal $\textit{PSL}(2,\mathbb{R})$-foliation $\mathcal{F}$ on $M'$ with hyperbolic holonomy around some embedded curve $\gamma$.
+We may then apply part (2) of Theorem \ref{spec_def} to deform the foliation linearly to a horizontal contact structure $\xi_{hor}$ on $M'$.
 The characteristic foliation on the torus $T_{\gamma}$ corresponding to $\gamma$ is Morse-Smale and has two closed orbits each intersecting a fiber in a point.
-This is then stable under a suitably small linear deformation and by Giroux's Flexibility Theorem there is an isotopy with support in a neighbourhood of $T_{\gamma}$ so that $tb(F_0) = -1$ for some regular fiber $F_0$.
-In particular, we deduce that $t(\xi_{hor}) \geq -1$.
-The opposite inequality holds for all horizontal contact structures by (\cite{Mas}, Proposition 4.5) and we conclude that $t(\xi_{hor}) = -1$.
+This is then stable under a suitably small linear deformation.
+In particular, $T_\gamma$ is convex in the sense of Giroux and has a dividing set with two components, each of which intersects the fiber once.
+Thus applying Giroux's Flexibility Theorem there is an isotopy with support in a neighbourhood of $T_\gamma$ so that the torus becomes \emph{ruled} or in \emph{standard form} (cf.\ \cite{Hon0} Corollary 3.6), that is the $S^1$-fibers become Legendrian.
+These Legendrian fibers then have Thurston-Bennequin number $-1$ measured relative to the framing coming from the base.

+It follows that $t(\xi_{hor}) \geq -1$.
+The opposite inequality holds for all horizontal contact structures by Theorem \ref{neg_twist} and we conclude that $t(\xi_{hor}) = -1$.
 We may then isotope $\xi_{hor}$ into normal form through an isotopy that is fixed near the exceptional fibers of $M'$ by Lemma \ref{normal_special}.
 Since all contact structures with twisting number $-1$ are contactomorphic by Proposition \ref{con_class}, we may assume that the normal form of $\xi_{hor}$ agrees with that of $\xi'$ after applying a suitable diffeomorphism.
-Note that this diffeomorphism can also be chosen with support disjoint from the singular locus.
+Note that the diffeomorphism given in the proof of Proposition \ref{con_class} can be chosen with support disjoint from the singular locus.
 It follows that $\xi'$ is isotopic to a deformation of a taut foliation.
-Since this deformation was chosen to satisfy the hypotheses of Lemma \ref{cover_def} the result follows in this case.
+Since this isotopy was chosen to satisfy the hypotheses of Lemma \ref{cover_def} the result follows in this case.